Alek Thomas Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.50 team ERA ranks 22nd among all MLB pitching staffs.
+- The Mets have a 4.46 team ERA that ranks 21st among all league pitching staffs.

-- Mets pitchers combine to rank 24th in baseball in home runs given up (114 total, 1.3 per game).
+- Mets pitchers combine to allow 115 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- In his most recent appearance on Wednesday, the righty tossed five innings against the Milwaukee Brewers, allowing two earned runs while surrendering five hits.
+- The righty last appeared on Friday against the San Francisco Giants, when he threw five innings, allowing two earned runs while giving up five hits.

-- The 30-year-old has amassed an ERA of 3.53, with 11.1 strikeouts per nine innings, in 15 games this season.
-Opponents have a .209 batting average against him.
+- In 11 games this season, the 36-year-old has put up an ERA of 5.94, with 6.6 strikeouts per nine innings.
+Opponents are batting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.